15th May 14

 CLA (conjugated linoleic acid) is another healthy Omega 6 found primarily in grass-fed meats and dairy products.
 Dairy and meat produced from grass-fed animals contain up to 4 times for CLA than grain fed animals.
 Most known benefits of CLA are lowering of cholesterol and triglycerides, enhancement of muscle growth, increases in metabolism, and lowers your insulin resistance.
 Unlike it’s relative linoleic acid, CLA actually prohibits fat storage, which allows your body to use it as a source of fuel.
 Through recent research It is also suggested that CLA assists in the transportation of fat into mitochondria cells where the fat is then used for energy.

 Besides eating your share of Omega fatty acids through whole foods, these acids are readily available in pill forms as well.
 Of course organic is typically best if possible.
 There are varieties of capsules that include a stacked variation of Omegas 3-6-9 as well.

 26th July 13

-Some, men and women alike, fall into the trap of choosing shoes to train in by esthetics versus functionality.
+Some of us, names of the guilty will be withheld, fall into the trap of choosing shoes to train in by esthetics versus functionality.
 I know I used to fall into that category.
 I would choose a shoe because they were cute, or shove my foot into a shoe to make it fit, like cinderella’s glass slipper, all in the name of fashion.
 Disregarding the fact that I may have been causing real damage to my feet, ankles, knees, and hips in the process.